Moving to Malta from UK.

 Coordinate shipping, utilities, mobile/internet, and—if applicable—school enrolments.
 Join local expat groups to integrate quickly.

-Visa & Residency Options for UK Nationals Moving to Malta from UK
+Visa & Residency Options for UK Nationals Moving to Malta

 Post-Brexit, UK citizens no longer have automatic rights to live and work in Malta.
 However, the country offers a range of clear, structured residency options for British expats.
 Whether you are seeking employment, retiring, investing, or spending part of the year in the Mediterranean, understanding the right pathway is essential to a smooth relocation.